Kererū

 Considered a taonga (cultural treasure) to the Māori people, the kererū was historically a major food source in Māori culture.
-However, due to the previous decline in its population, hunting is illegal.
+However, due to the decline in its population, hunting is illegal.
 Customary use of kererū is restricted to the use of feathers and bones obtained from dead birds collected by DOC.
 This issue has received significant public and political attention, as some people argue that bans on kererū hunting are detrimental to Māori traditions.
 In 2018, the kererū was designated Bird of the Year by the New Zealand organisation Forest & Bird, and in 2019, the exoplanet HD 137388 b was renamed Kererū in its honour.

 Taxonomy and nomenclature

 History and binomials

 English ornithologist John Latham wrote about the kererū in his A General Synopsis of Birds in 1783 but did not give it a scientific name.
 German naturalist Johann Friedrich Gmelin gave it its first formal description in 1789, placing it in genus Columba as C. novaeseelandiae, with Latham naming it Columba zealandica in his 1790 Index Ornithologicus.
 The genus Hemiphaga was introduced by the French naturalist Charles Lucien Bonaparte in 1854 with the kererū (Hemiphaga novaeseelandiae) as the type species for that genus.
 The name combines the Ancient Greek hēmi meaning "half-" or "small", with the end of the genus name Carpophaga, "fruit eating", as Bonaparte saw the genus as related to both that genus and Megaloprepia (now incorporated into Ptilinopus).